ntgptit/repeatwise/00_docs/02-system-analysis/use-cases/UC-002-user-login.md

 ## 6. Alternative Flows

-### A1: Invalid Email
+### A1: Invalid Username/Email
-**Trigger**: Email not found in database (Step 3)
+**Trigger**: Username or email not found in database (Step 3)

 **Flow**:
-1. System searches for email
+1. System searches for username or email
 2. No user found
-3. System returns generic error: "Invalid email or password"
+3. System returns generic error: "Invalid username/email or password"
 4. System does NOT reveal which field is wrong (security)
 5. User can:
-   - Retry with correct email
+   - Retry with correct username or email
    - Click "Create account" to register

 **Return to**: Step 2